WinterBlox/FrostJolt/README.md

 ## SUMMARY

-FrostJolt for GameMaker 2.3+ is a library of Functions, Scripts, Guides and Tools designed to help you set up Game Jolt's Game API with GameMaker.At the time of writing this, this library contains the following features/support for:
+FrostJolt for GameMaker 2.3+ is a library of Functions, Scripts, Guides and Tools designed to help you set up Game Jolt's Game API with GameMaker.

+At the time of writing this, this library contains the following features/support for:

 - Datastores - Store Data from your GameMaker Game directly on Game Jolt's Servers, such as custom levels, save data, scores, etc
 - Friends - Get a list of your Game Jolt Friends and any that are currently online